Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 This pH-balanced face wash stays away from all possible irritants.
 It doesn’t contain gluten, nuts, soy, oil, alcohol, perfumes, parabens, phthalates, sulfates, formaldehyde, or any other problematic ingredients.
 It’s also vegan and nano-free.

 That’s all good news, but does it cleanse well?

 Users say that it does.
 They love how the lightweight lather forms immediately when mixed with water.
 They say that it removes all types of makeup, leaving the skin silky smooth.

 Some have commented that their acne has diminished since they started using it.
-That’s not surprising as it contains aloe, allantoin, glycerin, and antioxidants.
+That’s not surprising as it contains aloe vera, tea tree oil, olive oil, allantoin, glycerin, and antioxidants.

 French pharmaceutical brand La Roche-Posay isn’t found only in European drugstores these days.
 You can purchase it worldwide online.

 Their Toleriane face wash is ideal for moisturizing sensitive skin.
 We feel these are the best face washes out there for pregnancy.

 It can remove all sorts of makeup without the need for scrubbing.